viedamayanti/viedamayanti/README.md

 <br>

 <h3> Experience </h3>
-🔍 I undertook a remote internship at Data Glacier, diving deep into data analysis and visualization.
-This experience has equipped me with a solid foundation in interpreting data and crafting compelling narratives.
+🔍 Currently, I am undergoing an internship with Data Glacier, where I am immersed in the field of Data Science.
+Throughout this experience, I am gaining insights into visualizing data, handling large datasets, and creating predictive models

 <br>